mtojek/oi/README.md

 **oi**  is a command-line utility for searching plain-text data sets for next lines defined in patterns file.
 Its name comes from an abbreviation: *ordered insections*, which explain the way of filtering the given data set.

-So far, no regular expressions are supported and the matching line must occur only one time.
+So far, no regular expressions are supported and the matching line must occur only once.

 ## Quickstart